Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 ???+ warning

     I have only tested this with a project with 20,000 deployments.
-While doing so, it was able to delete all deployments even though some throw errors.
+While doing so, it was able to delete all deployments even though there were some errors.
     It will take a while to run with a lot of deployments so be patient.